celestiaorg/celestia-zkevm/devnet/forks/ev-node/node/full_node.md

 The [Store] is initialized with `DefaultStore`, an implementation of the [store interface] which is used for storing and retrieving blocks, commits, and state. |

-### blockManager
+### Block components

-The [Block Manager] is responsible for managing the operations related to blocks such as creating and validating blocks.
+The [Block components] are responsible for managing the operations related to blocks such as creating and validating blocks.

 ### dalc